valeman/Mastering-Modern-Time-Series-Forecasting-The-Complete-Guide/README.md

 **Valeriy Manokhin**, PhD, MBA, CQF — a forecasting expert and ML researcher who has:

-- 🧪 Designed systems for Stanley Black & Decker, GfK, and others
+- 🧪 Designed systems for global companies and startups: Stanley Black & Decker, GfK, and others
 - 🥇 Beat major consultancies (like BCG) in forecasting bids
 - 🌐 Taught professionals in 30+ countries
 - 🧠 Published in top ML and forecasting journals